Philosophy and Ethics and Psychology

 Students who take advantage of the Global Citizenship programme can use their scholarship to support an international placement.

-Psychology degrees teach both scientific and people skills, and career paths for Bath Spa graduates are varied.
-While some students have worked towards becoming a professional psychologist, other graduates chose to train in counselling and education, or have gone into management, sales and advertising, probation work and human resources.
-Some of our graduates have also gone on to postgraduate education at the Master's and PhD levels.
+Psychology degrees teach both scientific and people skills, leading to varied career paths for BSU graduates.
+BPS accreditation allows graduates to work towards becoming professional Psychologists, whilst other graduates chose to train in counselling and education, or have gone into management, sales and advertising, probation work and human resources.
+Some of our graduates have also gone on to postgraduate education at Master's and PhD levels.

 At the end of the academic year, we award prizes to recognise achievements in academic success and reward effort and excellence.
 Prizes specific to Psychology are: